raffaelepojer/GNN-RBN-reasoning/README.md

 ## Conda environment
-The PyTorch version used was the 2.0.1 and torch-geometric 2.3.1 If one wants to have the exact same conda environment just use the file **environment.yml** in the repository.
+The PyTorch version used was the 2.0.1 and torch-geometric 2.3.1

+If one wants to have the exact same conda environment just use the file **environment.yml** in the repository.

-`conda env create -f environment.yml conda env create -f environment.yml`
+`conda env create -f environment.yml`
+`conda activate my-experiment-env`